 What are the advantages of babywearing?

-- Enabling young, pre-mobile children to be access and enage with more of the environment by being carried around, rather than stuck on the floor in one area.
+Enabling young, pre-mobile children to be access and engage with more of the environment by being carried around, rather than stuck on the floor in one area.

 "It's easy for practitioners to feel like glorified baby-sitters as they try to manage a sizeable group of children at once.
 Wearing a young child is a great way for professionals to form close attachment with a key child, and helps them be more effective at the same time."